Editorial Policy of Journal for the History of Rhetoric

 The Journal for the History of Rhetoric, the research publication of the American Society for the History of Rhetoric, welcomes contribution from scholars who take a historical approach to the history of rhetoric.
 JHR publishes on all historical aspects of rhetoric, in all historical periods, and with reference to all intellectual, national, and cultural communities.
 The scope of JHR includes, but is not strictly limited to, the following matters of historical research (listed alphabetically):

 - Relations of rhetoric with other disciplines or cultural institutions, processes, and events

 - Rhetorical instruction in writing and speaking

 The language of publication is English.
 There are no fixed limits on maximum or minimum length of manuscripts for submission, though manuscripts of more than 25,000 words can rarely be accepted for publication.
-Submissions may represent any standard format for reporting historical research, including, among other possibilities, essays, bibliographies, critical editions, translations, and brief notes.
+Submissions may represent any standard format for reporting historical research, including, among other possibilities, essays, bibliographies, critical editions, and translations.

-Authors wishing to submit manuscripts should go to the Taylor and Francis online submission portal located at http://mc.manuscriptcentral.com/uahr and follow the site’s prompts.
+Authors wishing to submit manuscripts should go to the Editorial Manager online submission portal located at https://www.editorialmanager.com/jhrjournal and follow the site’s prompts.